-A Critical Control Point (CCP) is any point in the manufacturing process where the surface condition of a material has the opportunity to change—intentionally or unintentionally—and impact adhesion, in a positive or negative way.
+A Critical Control Point (CCP) is any point in the manufacturing process where the surface condition of a material has the opportunity to change—intentionally or unintentionally—and impact adhesion in a positive or negative way.

-Where are CCP's found?
+Where are Critical Control Points found?

 Potentially everywhere.
-It's logical to look at points in the manufacturing process where obvious changes are taking place to your material surface but anytime there is the possibility of change to the surface state there is an opportunity to take a closer look.
+It's logical to look at points in the manufacturing process where obvious changes are taking place to your material surface, but anytime there is the possibility of change to the surface state, there is an opportunity to take a closer look.

 Well, until now, you haven't been able to.

-If these CCP's do not have a quantifiable spec to aim for when altering the surface condition of your material then how can success be measured?
-And if you can't measure what occurs at these CCP's how can you manage it?
+If these CCPs do not have a quantifiable spec to aim for when altering the surface condition of your material, then how can success be measured?
+And if you can't measure what occurs at these CCPs, how can you manage it?

-It may sound simple but the answer is quite frightening because more often than not the truth is - you can't.
+It may sound simple, but the answer is quite frightening because, more often than not, the truth is - you can't.
 You can't manage what you can't measure.

-We have over 30 years of experience uncovering Critical Control Points and equipping companies with the knowledge they need to take back control and guarantee adhesion every time.
-We can help you discover your CCP numbers and learn how to apply them to improve your process.
+We have over 30 years of experience uncovering Critical Control Points and equipping companies with process control systems, instrumentation, and the knowledge they need to take back manufacturing control and ensure adhesion.
+We can help you discover your CCP metrics and learn how to apply them for high-quality optimization of your manufacturing processes.

-Learn how to establish an inspection and communication system that connects all the dots.
+Learn how to establish an inspection method and a networked communication method that connects all the dots and ensures seamless manufacturing process control of adhesion—from your suppliers all the way through to the end product.
 Partner with us to optimize your adhesion process and shore up your Critical Control Points.
-Download the eBook: Predictable Adhesion in Manufacturing Through Process Verification.
+Download the eBook “Predictable Adhesion in Manufacturing Through Process Verification.”